-Interaction, Sphere and HAP Guidelines and Benchmarks have been considered in preparing this Framework.
+2 Interaction, Sphere and HAP Guidelines and Benchmarks have been considered in preparing this Framework.
 HAP has a fifth area that is named "learning"- continuous improvement of accountability.

-- Fund Manager (UNOPS) - Contracted implementing partners (IPs) - Local partners of contracted LIFT IPs (at national, regional, community levels, depending on the project) - Beneficiaries of LIFT-funded activities at community level
+- Local partners of contracted LIFT IPs (at national, regional, community levels, depending on the project) - Beneficiaries of LIFT-funded activities at community level